fmilburn3/Distance_Sensor_HC-SR04/README.md

 This sensor can give unexpected results under certain circumstances.
 Among them...
 * Sensor is not perpendicular to object and echo is reflecting elsewhere
+* Surface sensor is aimed at is a poor reflector or is irregular
 * Sensor is too close to floor or other object that is reflecting back instead of the intended object
 * Object is too small / narrow
 * Object is too close or too far away